zlagpacan/437_OoO/README.md

 ## Synthesis Results

 Synthesis was performed using the Purdue ECE 437 infrastructure, which utilizes a wrapper around Quartus targetting the Altera DE2-115 FPGA.
+The primary consequence of this is the lack of memory macros--all memory arrays in the design were synthesized as flip-flop arrays.

 ### Quartus Log Output
 - Total Logic Elements: 74,853 / 114,480 ( 65 % )
   - Total Combinational Functions: 70,240 / 114,480 ( 61 % )
   - Dedicated Logic Registers: 21,888 / 114,480 ( 19 % )
+- Total registers: 21,888
 - FMAX: 47.77 MHz (CPUCLK, half of RAM CLK)

 The critical path in the design is the CAM lookup for dcache invalidations or evictions in the load queue.
 This is part of the functionality which should allow sequential consistency for speculated loads.
 This path is very close to many other epsilon-critical paths in the design, which are capable of 48-50 MHz.